ryanshepps/website/content/coop_work_reports/valueconnect.md

 In April, I begin working on the mobile app.
 Linting the front-end was very successful, and I can see that our mobile app code base could really use the same love.
 However, there were a couple issues with linting the front-end code base that I hope to remedy here.

 While linting the front-end code base, I continually played catch up with new code or code that had been out before my linting pull request got merged.
-I had to keep linting new code reviews that did not contain my linting configuration until the entire code base was linted.
+I had to keep linting new pull requests that did not contain my linting configuration until the entire code base was linted.

 During this work term, I’m taking Systems Programming (CIS\*3050) which has a whole unit on BASH scripting.
 I take this opportunity to write a simple bash script that checks if changed files are linted.
 Instead of keeping track of whether every one’s pull requests are linted, the pipeline runs the script and checks this for me.
 It will take longer for the entire code base to be linted, but there is a lot less manual work.